aridoza/foundational-java/Concurrency/README.md

 Next we implemented our `TimeLogger` class, which _extends_ `Thread`.

 Now comes the meat.
 We overrode the `Thread` class's `run()` method.
 The first thing the run method does is to declare a _try-catch_ block.

-We surround code that we think may throw an exception (or even expect to throw an exception) with the try portion, and make some code to gracefully handle the exception we anticipated in the catch portion.
+We surround code that can throw an exception with the try portion, and make some code to gracefully handle the exception in the catch portion.
 More on try-catch in a moment!

 `Thread.run` normally does its job and then exits, terminating the Thread.
-However in our case, we don't want it to exit, we want it to keep printing, so we use a _while_ loop to continually execute our output statement.
+However in our case, we don't want it to just print once and exit; rather we want it to keep printing, so we use a _while_ loop to continually execute our output statement.

 Next we create a new `LocalTime` object, which refers to the current time (`now()`) at the time of instantiation.